jazzfan2/helper_scripts/README.md

 The problem is that undesired word-splitting is not prevented in that case, even if %n is surrounded by escaped quotes inside the quoted command string.
-I couldn't find a way to overcome this, preventing me to use above construct as a 'XFile.tools'-resource, so I chose to handle it inside a script.
+I couldn't find a way to overcome this, preventing me to use above construct as an 'XFile.tools'-resource, so I chose to handle it inside a script.

 ## newname.sh

 'newname.sh' is a rename-function, meant to be launched as a menu-item from XFile's tools-menu.
 A file selected in the file manager by mouse button 1 ('primary X-selection') is taken by the program as an argument.
-Unlike XFile's own rename-function (in the context menu), newname.sh allows using mouse button 2 for entering a new name obtained by doing a *new* primary X-selection by mouse button 1.
+Unlike XFile's own rename-function (in the context menu), 'newname.sh' allows using mouse button 2 for entering a new name obtained by doing a *new* primary X-selection by mouse button 1.

 ## selfmounter.sh

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.
-As with mount_plugdrives.sh and mount_volumes.sh, an xterm window popup prompts for a password if required.
-Meant to act as a background daemon called from '$HOME/.sessionetc' (i.e the 'startup applications' file read by EMWM's session manager).
+As with 'mount_plugdrives.sh' and 'mount_volumes.sh', an xterm window popup prompts for a password if required.
+Meant to act as a background daemon called from '$HOME/.sessionetc' (i.e. the 'startup applications' file read by EMWM's session manager).

 'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting.